Streaming-code/source_code/README.md

 Public bandwidth tracking is placed in this directory ..

 Usage
-When running DUASVS on its own, you can execute it using the /src/driver/abr/DUASVS.sh script by running
+When running QASVS on its own, you can execute it using the /src/driver/abr/QASVS.sh script by running

 In this script, you can set various training parameters, such as specifying the directory to save the results in using --save-dir , specifying the training set using --train-trace-dir , and specifying the validation set using --val-trace-dir .